chrisnajman/one-page-site-template/README.md

 ## webpack.config.js

-Note that by default, the path to the production folder will be set as `docs`:
+Note that by default, the path to the production folder will be set as `dist`:

 - `path: path.resolve(__dirname, "dist"),`.